AriFordsham/GHCWiki/surviving-windows.md

 ## Linux on Windows

-Linux on Windows (also known as the Windows Subsystem for Linux or Drawbirdge) is a project undertaken by Microsoft seeking to add a Windows subsystem to the Windows kernel, allowing full user-mode emulation of a Linux environment.
+Linux on Windows (also known as the Windows Subsystem for Linux or Drawbridge) is a project undertaken by Microsoft seeking to add a Windows subsystem to the Windows kernel, allowing full user-mode emulation of a Linux environment.
 Currently we don't use LoW for GHC development.